 2. Organizational Capacity Building

 Organizational Capacity Building Grants support land trust efforts to increase the pace of land conservation in California.
-Grants should describe specifically how the grant will assist the organization increase or strengthen its capacity for new or additional projects related to 30x30 or NWLCSS.
+Applications should describe specifically how the grant will assist the organization to increase or strengthen its capacity for new or additional projects related to 30x30 or NWLCSS.
 Funding is intended to help land trusts build and sustain organizational capacity and effectiveness and develop and enhance community programs and services.
 Grant projects should be focused on tangible activities and outcomes and grantees should be able to describe the metrics they will use to measure these outcomes.
 Examples include:

-- Developing or refining baseline documentation
+- Developing or refining baseline documentation or management plans, especially related to updating GAP coding

 - Developing or refining specific organizational policies or practices related to acquisition or stewardship